-STEP 1 NOMINATE ONLINE

-Complete a nomination online and make your entry fee payment by 5pm online.qualitytourismaustralia.com

-Friday, 21 May 2021.
-Please visit the Online Awards Portal at

-STEP 2 FINALISE YOUR BUSINESS STANDARD /

-ACCOMMODATION STANDARD MODULES

-Once you have paid your entry fee the portal will unlock your business standard (QTF Level 1) and your accommodation standard (for those entering the accommodation categories).

-STEP 3 SUBMISSION PREPARATION

-Start preparing your submission in the Online Awards Portal in accordance with the Rules for Entry.
+STEP 1 NOMINATE ONLINE Complete a nomination online and make your entry fee payment by 5pm Monday 30th May 2022.
+Please visit the Online Awards Portal at online.qualitytourismaustralia.com STEP 2 FINALISE YOUR BUSINESS STANDARD / ACCOMMODATION STANDARD MODULES Once you have paid your entry fee the portal will unlock your business standard (QTF Level 1) and your accommodation standard (for those entering the accommodation categories).
+STEP 3 SUBMISSION PREPARATION Start preparing your submission in the Online Awards Portal in accordance with the Rules for Entry.
 You can log in any time and save as you go.

-STEP 4 SITE VISITS

-If applicable, a site visit will be carried out by a QTA Judge during June to
+STEP 4 SITE VISITS If applicable, a site visit will be carried out by a QTA Judge during June to Mid August.

-Mid August.
 It will be pre-arranged at a mutually convenient time.

-STEP 5 LODGE YOUR SUBMISSION

-Lodge your award submission online by 5pm, 16TH August 2021.

-STEP 6 SUBMISSION JUDGING

-Your submission will be assessed by the judging panel during August and outcomes.
+STEP 5 LODGE YOUR SUBMISSION Lodge your award submission online by 5pm, Monday 15th August 2022.
+STEP 6 SUBMISSION JUDGING Your submission will be assessed by the judging panel during August and September.

-September.
-An independent auditor reviews judging process and

-STEP 7 QTA WINNERS ANNOUNCED

-Winners will be announced at the Queensland Tourism Awards Gala

-Ceremony on Friday, 12 November 2021.

-STEP 8 AUSTRALIAN TOURISM AWARDS ENTRY

-Winners of categories 1-25 qualify as Australian Tourism Award finalists and will be judged against finalists from each State and Territory.

-STEP 9 NATIONAL JUDGING

-In December National judging takes place for the Australian Tourism

-Awards.
 An independent auditor reviews judging process and outcomes.

-STEP 10 NATIONAL WINNERS ANNOUNCED

-Winners will be announced at the Australian Tourism Awards Gala event, held in March the following year.
+STEP 7 QTA WINNERS ANNOUNCED Winners will be announced at the Queensland Tourism Awards Gala Ceremony on Friday, 4 th November 2022 at the Gold Coast.
+STEP 8 AUSTRALIAN TOURISM AWARDS ENTRY Winners of categories 1-25 qualify as Australian Tourism Award finalists and will be judged against finalists from each State and Territory.
+STEP 9 NATIONAL JUDGING In December National judging takes place for the Australian Tourism Awards.
+An independent auditor reviews judging process and outcomes.
+STEP 10 NATIONAL WINNERS ANNOUNCED Winners will be announced at the Australian Tourism Awards Gala event, held in March the following year.